 The April Fair first began in 1847 as a market to buy and sell cattle for the locals in Southern Spain.
 As the exposition continued to grow in El Prado de Sebastián, the festive environment did as well, and the fair soon moved to Los Remedios in 1973 to celebrate as they do today.
 Soon the attendees started to put up “casetas” and light fireworks to keep the fiestas going.
 Over the years Seville’s April Fair has become an internationally known celebration of flamenco.

 What are “Casetas”?

 The Spanish word “caseta” most closely translates to hut, or tent.
 These tents are set up in the fairground in Los Remedios like stalls in a market and are used as little homes for fairgoers to come together and celebrate with family or friends.
 Each tent has a “pañoleta” on top with a number and name of its owner.
 Although a majority of these casetas are privately owned by locals, the parties always flow into the surrounding streets.
 There are, however, a handful of publicly owned tents that anybody can enter.
-Click HERE to to learn which you can enter on our FaceBook, or go to the Information Booth at the entrance!
+Click HERE to learn which you can enter on our FaceBook Page, or go to the Information Booth at the entrance!

 If you aren’t interested in checking out the casetas, be sure to head over to “Calle del Infierno” (Hell Street) with rides, games, and vendors!

 What to Wear